Outsiders (comics): Markovia and Baron Bedlam

 The Outsiders formed in the fictional East European country of Markovia, which was ravaged by war at the time.
 Batman had attempted to enlist the Justice League of America's aid, but was told they had been ordered to stay out of the conflict.
 Because he disagreed with the order, Batman resigned to strike out on his own.
-He and Black Lightning traveled to Markovia to free captive Lucius Fox from Baron Bedlam (who killed the country's ruler, King Viktor).
-One of the king's sons became Geo-Force after gaining powers from Markovia's top scientist (Dr. Helga Jace) to stop Bedlam.
-Metamorpho was searching for Dr. Jace for the doctor to help him with his powers.
+He and Black Lightning traveled to Markovia to free captive Lucius Fox from Baron Bedlam who killed the country's ruler King Viktor.
+One of the king's sons became Geo-Force after gaining powers from Markovia's top scientist, Dr. Helga Jace, to stop Bedlam.
+Metamorpho was searching for Jace for the doctor to help him with his powers.
 Katana arrived in Markovia to kill General Karnz (Bedlam's military commander) as vengeance for her family's death.
 Batman found a young, amnesiac girl in the woods exhibiting light-based powers whom he names Halo who was an Aurakle that possessed the body of Violet Harper after she was killed by Syonide.
-These heroes banded together to defeat Baron Bedlam and decided to stay together as a team, later fighting such villains as Agent Orange, the Fearsome Five and the Cryonic Man.
+These heroes banded together to defeat Baron Bedlam and decided to stay together as a team, later fighting such villains as Agent Orange, the Fearsome Five, and the Cryonic Man.